The Most important part of Costa Rican History

 The president of the republic for much of its existence was a Honduran named Francisco Morazan.
 He strongly supported unification and campaigned all over Central America in its favor.
 He faced strong opposition all over Central America however, and things came to a head in 1838 when Nicaragua declared independence.
 Costa Rica and Honduras followed their example, and the Republic fell apart.
 Costa Rica finally became a fully independent nation and remained so ever since.

-In the decades which followed there were several attempts to reunite the Central America countries.
-These have always ended in failure, and during one of them, they Morison killed as he tried to reconquer the country.
+In following decades, there were several attempts to reunite the Central America countries.
+These have always ended in failure, and during one of them, Morazan was killed as he tried to reconquer the country.
 Costa Rica’s the most independently minded of the Central American nations.
 Also, fiercely proud of its independent status and the sacrifices made to achieve it.